 Coronaviruses are a large family of viruses that cause respiratory infections, including the common cold and more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

-The most recently discovered coronavirus (SARS-CoV-2), causes coronavirus disease (COVID-19).
+The most recently discovered coronavirus (SARS-CoV-2), causes coronavirus disease (COVID-19), with symptoms that include cough, fever and shortness of breath.
 This virus and disease were unknown before the outbreak began in December 2019.